evolutiatechion/mimix/README.md

-# Mimix 3.1.2 Microkernel Operating System Documentation
+# Mimix 3.1.2 Microkernel Operating System Overview

 ## Overview
 Mimix 3.1.2 is a modern microkernel operating system implemented using a hybrid approach combining: